Immuta vs Onehouse

 Who each tool serves best — and when to pick the other one.

-- You need a simple data management tool without compliance features.
+- You need a simple tool without complex policy management or enterprise features.

 Research labs and biotech teams needing automated genomics pipelines with cost tracking and open-source flexibility.